jemajoign/seektruth_one/interlocutors.md

 > Fr.
 Thomas is a computer programmer at his core, beginning at age 8 with GW-BASIC.
 He has continued writing software throughout his life and during the advent of the world wide web, giving him a unique perspective on contemporary questions about artificial intelligence and the human-technology relationship.
 He is an enthusiast about evolution, cognitive science, relativity, quantum uncertainty, the hard problem of consciousness, and more. *He also gladly wrote the above descriptions of his fellow interlocutors.*

 #### All the interolocutors have discovered Jesus Christ to be the ultimate meaning of reality, the *nexus* wherein the wide horizons of being come together into a meaningful whole.
 The divine nexus, they observe, does not hinder diversity but allows for maximal distinction and strangeness in the universe without collapse into absurdity.

-* * *
-seek(truth₁) is a free and honest inquiry into the real.
-It is sponsored by Amoris Christi.

-© 2025.
-All works are openly licensed via [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).